 - National Parks & Wildlife Service Greater Sydney Regional Advisory Committee perspective from Brian Everingham

 - Mick Ripon, Green Cape Fishing Alliance

-- Summary of day by David Bell, President, Bushwalking NSW Inc
+- Summary and declaration by David Bell, President, Bushwalking NSW Inc

 |Andy Macqueen, OAM